|Mapping the Surface of a Planet: Student Guide|

 This activity guide illustrates how teachers can use planetary comparisons between Earth and Mars to teach basic geologic activities - i.e. volcanoes, impact cratering, layering, river processes, and crosscutting relationships to help the students understand a planet's history.
 This lesson is using current science results, as it contains actual orbital data from the Mars Global Surveyor mission.
 The lessons in this activity are aligned to the National Science Education Standards and help students to sharpen core skills such as observation, synthesis, and analysis processes.

 Type of resource:

 No specific technical requirements, just a browser required

 Cost / Copyright:

 This product is free and clear for general use.

 DLESE Catalog ID: NASA-ESERevSProd101

-This resource requires 'Mapping the Surface of a Planet: Teacher Guide'
+This resource requires 'Mapping the Surface of Mars Teacher Guide'